the-volunteer-network/the-volunteer-network.github.io/docs/index.md

 ## Client component

 ### Functionality
-- Welcoming screen where the user could pick the city he is located,
+- Welcoming screen where the user could pick their search location area.
-- A Map of the city the user live in will then get deployed with all the places looking for volunteers in the user's area.
+- A map of the search area the user typed in, will then get deployed with all the places looking for volunteers.
 - The user could then filter some criteria in a search bar where a list of available volunteering opportunities would show up.
 - A Calendar could also be available on a different screen with volunteering opportunities.
-- The user would have the availability to refer to a history  of their past check ins  (time and place where they have volunteered before
+- The user would have the availability to refer to the history of their past check ins  and past volunteering events.
 - On a separate screen a list of contact info and direct email of places looking for volunteer would also be available.
-- The user would also hae the opportunity to access and favorite their preferred places to volunteer at.
+- The user would also have the opportunity to access and favorite their preferred places to volunteer at.
-- A Notification of new availability would also be available, if the user wishes to subscribe to it letting them know of a new volunteering opportunity.
+- A Notification of new availability would also be available, if the user wishes to subscribe to it, letting them know of any new volunteering opportunity.

 ### Persistent data